MikecMarko/MikecMarko/README.md

   - do a lot more software developing 💻
   - move to the Netherlands ✈ ✅
 - ⚡ Fun fact: I love traveling and playing video games.

+## At the moment I'm not working that much on side projects since I just moved and got a new job.

+## Hopefully that will change soon 😊

 ### Connect with me: